 No products in the cart.

 - Pinned Post: Make a post with all of your Three Rivers fundraiser details and pin it on your Facebook page.
 When followers visit your page, they’ll see that pinned post first.
 To pin a post, click the three dots in the upper right corner of the post and select “Pin to Top of Page.”
-After the fundraiser ends, you can unpin it, or pin a new post for another event to replace it.
+After the fundraiser ends, you can unpin it, or pin a new post to replace it.
 (Note: You can only have one pinned post at a time.)

 - Status Update: Post when you reach a milestone in your fundraising – for example, “We’re halfway to our goal!”
 Be sure to thank your followers for their support, and remind them of how you will use the funds earned.

 - A Sense of Urgency: As you approach the end of your fundraiser, make sure you prominently state the deadline.
 Lead into your post with statements like “Only 4 more days to order!”

 - Share, Share, Share: Encourage all of your volunteers, friends, and family members to share your fundraising posts on Facebook for better visibility.
 Not only will your message be getting out to additional potential supporters, but additional interaction helps with visibility.
 Facebook’s algorithms tend to feature popular posts with more interaction.